ulflor/wavepacket/doc/architecture.rst

 * :py:mod:`wavepacket.typing` contains definitions for type hinting.
 * :py:mod:`wavepacket.testing` contains some test helpers,
   for example :py:func:`wavepacket.testing.assert_close` to compare two states with each other.
+* A few grid-independent utilities are found in the top-level namespace, such as callables, exceptions, logging functions etc.

 With these concepts in mind, most functionality should be readily findable.